Tools for obesity diagnosis in adults

 What are the next steps?

-If healthier eating habits and exercise aren't enough, what other options are available to help Carl manage his weight?
+If healthier eating habits and exercise aren’t enough to help Lance achieve his desired weight loss, what other options are available to help him manage his weight?

 Man smiling with hands on hips (actor portrayal)